 Dr. Keith Sharkey (Ph.D) is a Professor of Physiology and Pharmacology and Crohn's and Colitis Canada (CCC) Chair in IBD Research at the University of Calgary.

 Dr. Yasmin Nasser (MD Ph.D.
 FRCPC) is a is a Clinical Assistant Professor in the Department of Medicine and a clinician-scientist in the Division of Gastroenterology and Hepatology at the University of Calgary.
-As a clinician-scientist, she is a member of the Gastrointestinal Research Group and a member of the Snyder Institute for chronic disease.

 This education presentation is supported by Canopy Growth